 Cyprus taxes have always been very low.
-For example, the corporate tax rate is only 12.5% and there is no Inheritance or wealth tax.
+For example, the corporate tax rate is only 12.5% (which can be reduced to as low as 2.5% under certain conditions) and there is no Inheritance or wealth tax.

 Non-Domicile Tax Resident principle

 Up to 16th of July 2015, Special Contribution for Defense (SCD) tax was due by Cyprus Tax Residents when arising on worldwide dividends (17%) on bank deposit interest (30%) and on rental income (3%).

 Who can be considered as Cyprus tax resident?

 Cyprus tax residency for individuals is solely determined by the number of days each person spends in Cyprus.
 Any person who is in Cyprus for 183 days or more in a calendar year is considered to be a Cyprus tax resident.

 The new amendments enacted into law on the 16th of July 2015 introduce the concept of ‘Non-domiciled’ tax residents.
 Non-domiciled Cyprus tax residents will now not be subject to taxes on dividends, rental income (for SCD) and on bank deposit interest generated worldwide and in Cyprus.
 This is indeed revolutionary!